Disclaimer: I do not own Naruto. If I did then it would have gone something...like...THIS!

 Naruto smiles and swings his bag over his shoulder, "Good.
 You actually have a brain after all."

 After running across the rooftops for several blocks, Naruto sets down on his balcony and unlocks the screen door.
-He always comes in that way so he can avoid running into his neighbors in the hallways.
+He always comes in that way so he can avoid running into his neighbours in the hallways.
 He steps into his apartment which is a simple studio with a modest kitchen, meal table, bathroom, and a queen-sized mattress in the corner to his right.

 He tosses his school-bag on his bed and walks to the kitchen to set up the kettle for tea.
 The floor is a darkly polished hardwood with a large, comfortable yet bland-looking rug covering most of it.
-The walls are a faint tan color and are covered with dozens of school papers, drawings, and shabby-looking movie posters.
+The walls are a faint tan colour and are covered with dozens of school papers, drawings, and shabby-looking movie posters.

 One of the posters is not-too-subtly titled 'I Married a Spy from Iwa!' and displays a woman being menaced by a leering, ape-like man wearing an Iwa Hitai-ate.